The Fifth IASTED International Conference on

 Biography of the Invited Speaker

-Colin Rule is Director of Online Dispute Resolution for eBay and PayPal.
+is Director of Online Dispute Resolution for eBay and PayPal.
 He has worked in the dispute resolution field for more than a decade as a mediator, trainer, and consultant.
 He is currently a Fellow at the National Center for Technology and Dispute Resolution at UMass-Amherst and at the Center for Internet and Society at Stanford Law School.
+Colin Rule

 Colin co-founded Online Resolution, one of the first online dispute resolution (ODR) providers, in 1999 and served as its CEO (2000) and President.
 In 2002 Colin co-founded the Online Public Disputes Project, which applied ODR to multiparty, public disputes.
 Previously, Colin was General Manager of Mediate.com, the largest online resource for the dispute resolution field.
 He also worked for several years with the National Institute for Dispute Resolution in Washington, D.C. and the Consensus Building Institute in Cambridge, MA.